HPieters/xenapi-jquery/README.md

  })
 ```

-For a more elaborate example see the test/ folder.
+For a more elaborate example see the test folder.

 ### 'Compile'